+Classified staff appreciated the great number of programs that KCUSD offers for students and hoped that these programs would continue.
 Classified staff was very pleased with additional supports provided through extended hours for classified staff.
 A lot of feedback was provided regarding supports to students who are struggling, especially at the continuation high schools and recommended adding supports and facilities to the program at Mountain View School to support improving graduation rates for students.
 The also made recommendations regarding additional special education supports to assist with helping students get onto school busses having more time to help students during the day.
-They also recommended adding more bilingual staff to support parent engagement and expressed that having a new parent engagement coordinator will be a great addition to Kings Canyon Unified.
-This coordinator position will also serve Reedley Middle College High School and KC Online.
+They also recommended adding more bilingual staff to support parent engagement and expressed that having a new parent engagement coordinator will be a great addition to our District.
+Classified staff also indicated that the new communication tools have been a great addition to the District and should continue as the constant communication is good for all stakeholders.